Hey Kids (Start Here)

 Integer programming.

 “How complete is this?”
-Starr whispered.
+Starr asked.

 Nupur flashed him a quick smile.